 Brandon Sanderson read the season 1 scripts and says they are very well done.

 Rafe Judkins teased the Season 2 writer's room in November 2019.
-No confirmation yet if the season has been officially green-lit.
+(A second season has been officially greenlit, announced in May 2021.)

 Four different directors will each helm 2 episodes of season 1.
 Uta Briesewitz, Wayne Yip, Salli Richardson-Whitfield, and Ciaran Donnelly.
 Read more about them here.